xrmthomas/openhab2-addons/bundles/org.openhab.transform.scale/README.md

 `NaN=Non Numeric State presented`

 ### Formatting output
-At last, Scale transform takes care of formatting an output with this entry :
+At last, Scale transform can take care of formatting an output with this entry :

 `format=%label% (%value%) !`